top of page

 Koia ko mātou!

-Thorndon School is a medium-sized inner city school with a long history, having been first established as a church school in 1852.
+Thorndon School is an inner city school with a long history, having been first established as a church school in 1852.

 At Thorndon School we value our diverse community.
 Our students and their families are culturally, ethnically, socio-economically and educationally diverse.
 We enjoy a very supportive parent community.
 Maintaining and building on this will continue to be an area of focus.

-We hold a number of social events during the year, involving parents, staff and children.
-These events are an opportunity for parents and staff to meet socially and in the past few years have been most successful.
-Early in the year we hold an informal Meet the Teacher barbecue at which parents can meet their child’s new teacher.
+We hold a number of community events during the year, involving parents, staff and children.
+These events are an opportunity for parents and staff to connect.

 We welcome parents into the school and encourage parent help on trips, in classrooms, in the library and with the curriculum.